 GRANTEES ANNOUNCED: December 2015

 Download Round 3 Precipice Fund Guidelines, which detail timeline, application instructions, eligibility, selection criteria.
-A budget form will accompany the grant.
-Click here to download the MS Excel budget form that you will need to complete and upload to your application.
-We recommend familiarizing yourself with the form in advance so as to more thoroughly research project costs and plan accordingly.
-This form can also be opened in Google Sheets, but we recommend using MS Excel if possible.
+Click here to download the required MS Excel budget form you will need to complete and upload to your application

 Tercera Ronda (2015-16) Criterios y Lineamientos de la Solicitud en Español.